Dan-Heintzelman/phase-0/week-3/chrome-devtools/positioning-reflection.md

 Padding is what defines the space or "buffer" between the content (such as text), and the border.
 When you define a background-color, it is coloring both the content background and the padding.
 Think of this as the area in a painting between the image itself and the frame.

-5. What was your impression of this challenge overall? (love, hate, and why?)
+5.What was your impression of this challenge overall? (love, hate, and why?)

 I thought this challenge was a **fantastic** way of illuminating the differences between display types, positioning types, and element dimensions.
 Even though I have some CSS knowledge, I think positiong concepts can be very tricky to understand, and only through these types of exercises can we understand how they work.